 - Maintenance – The bigger the RV the more things that can go wrong!
 RV’s seem to require more maintenance than the average car.
-Unless your handy then this can be a considerable expense.
+Unless you’re handy, this maintenance work can be a considerable expense.

 - Insurance – The bigger the RV the bigger the bill for RV insurance.
-You will find that insurance will be more expensive than its passenger commuting counterpart.
+You’ll find that insurance will be more expensive than its passenger commuting counterpart.

 - Fuel/Oil – The RV world is still waiting on a Prius motorhome.
 Until then expect to get fuel economy between 8-20 MPG depending on the RV you choose.

-- Place to Park Your New Ride – Many homeowner Associations don’t allow for RV’s or there is no space to store them.
-You may need to store them a at a fee elsewhere
+- Place to Park Your New Ride – Many Homeowner’s Associations don’t allow for RV’s or there is no space to store them.
+You may need to store them at a fee-based location elsewhere.

-- Where will you Stay- Safe to assume that you may take your RV places that charge rent for you to stay at a RV park or Campground.
+- Where will you Stay – It’s safe to assume that you may take your RV places that charge rent, like at an RV park or campground.

 - Meals – Will you have the option of making meals in your RV or will you have to eat out on your trips?